4GeeksAcademy/machine-learning-python-template/README.md

 ```bash
 pip install -r requirements.txt
 ```

+**Create a database (if needed)**

+Create a new database within the Postgres engine by customizing and executing the following command: `$ createdb -h localhost -U <username> <db_name>`
+Connect to the Postgres engine to use your database, manipulate tables and data: `$ psql -h localhost -U <username> <db_name>`
+NOTE: Remember to check the ./.env file information to get the username and db_name.

+Once you are inside PSQL you will be able to create tables, make queries, insert, update or delete data and much more!

+**Environment Variables**

 Create a .env file in the project root directory to store your environment variables, such as your database connection string: